M-47 (Michigan highway): History

 Major changes to the routing of M-47 started in December 1960 when the I-75/US 10/US 23 freeway opened between Saginaw and Bay City.
 US 10 was rerouted east of Midland to Bay City along the M-20 freeway.
-M-47 was rerouted along the former US 10 from Saginaw to east of Midland using a connector expressway from Freeland north to the US 10 freeway.
-M-81 was extended over State Street in Saginaw, and the former routing of M-47 between Saginaw and Bay City was redesignated as M-84.
+M-47 was rerouted along the former US 10 from Saginaw to east of Midland, and a new two-lane bypass was built north of Freeland, ending at the US 10 freeway.
+The relocation of M-47 was intended to bypass the former US 10 routing between Freeland and Midland, which at the time had a high accident rate due to heavy traffic and a number of curves.
+MDOT officials also thought the relocation would alleviate traffic at the Dow Chemical Company plant southeast of Midland, and also built the interchange with US 10 in such a way that it could accommodate a northerly expansion.
+Also in 1960, M-81 was extended over State Street in Saginaw, and the former routing of M-47 between Saginaw and Bay City was redesignated as M-84.
 M-13 also replaced the former US 23/M-47 when US 23 was moved to freeways as well.
 The southern end of M-47 was changed in 1962 with the completion of I-96 in the Lansing area.
 US 16 was replaced by M-43, and the southern terminus of M-47 was moved to exit 122 along I-96.

-This segment of M-47 south of M-46 became an extension of M-52 in 1969, truncating M-47 to Hemlock.
-The interchange at Salzburg Road north of Freeland opened in 1970, and the expressway segment was upgraded to a full freeway.
-At the same time, M-47 was truncated to its current routing, resulting in the elimination of the M-46/M-47 concurrency near Shields.
+Construction begun in 1965 and completed in November 1966 expanded the bypass east of Midland from a two-lane road to an expressway by adding two southbound lanes.
+This expansion also replaced the intersections of Hotchkiss and Salzburg roads with overpasses, along with a diamond interchange at the latter.
+Coinciding with this expansion, M-47 was widened from two to five lanes between the southern terminus of the expressway portion southerly to State Street near Saginaw in the same timespan.
+The segment of M-47 south of M-46 became an extension of M-52 in 1969, truncating M-47 to Hemlock.
+In 1970, M-47 was truncated to its current routing, resulting in the elimination of the M-46/M-47 concurrency near Shields.
 In the end, only about a mile and a half (2.4 km) of roadway still bears the M-47 from before the changes made starting in 1960, along a section of road that was not originally part of the highway in 1919.